EJSAHN/sorghum-seed-spectral-manifold/README.md

 ## Notes

-This package is intentionally focused on reproducible downstream analyses from processed inputs.
-It is suitable for manuscript-associated sharing and can be adapted directly into a public GitHub repository if desired.
+This package is focused on reproducible downstream analyses from processed inputs.
+It provides a clean workflow for manuscript-level spectral, morphology, and GWAS summary analyses.